MRCIEU/mdd-proteome-ancestry/README.md

-# Hackathon group 6 - MR course, Uganda, 2023
+# Multi-ancestry analysis of plasma protein levels influencing and responding to major depression liability

+Over a year ago through an MRC Network Grant researchers at the University of Bristol visited Entebbe, Uganda to provide a course on genetic epidemiology / Mendelian randomisation.
+Part of that course involved a hackathon to put those skills to use and this work is an extension of Hackathon group 6 - MR course, Uganda, 2023.

 ## Objectives